lynnfaraday/aresmush.com/handles/index.md

 1. Log in to AresCentral and go to `My Account -> Manage Characters`.
 2. Click `Get A New Link Code` and copy the code it gives you.
-3. Log into an AresMUSH game with the character you wish to link and type the command: `handle/link <handle name>=<code>`.
+3. Log into an AresMUSH game with the character you wish to link.
+Enter this information in the Account page on the game's web portal, or type the command: `handle/link <handle name>=<code>`.

 ## Features